XGovFormBuilder/digital-form-builder/docs/runner/fee-options.md

 }
 ```

-As a failsafe, if a user was not able to pay, we will allow them to try up to 3 times (`maxRetries`), then auto submit (`"allowSubmissionWithoutPayment": true`).
+As a failsafe, if a user was not able to pay, we will allow them to try up to 3 times (`maxAttempts`), then auto submit (`"allowSubmissionWithoutPayment": true`).
 This is the default behaviour.
 Makes sure you check your organisations policy or legislative requirements.
 You must ensure there is a process to remediate payment failures.

 When a user fails a payment, they will see the page [pay-error](./../../runner/src/server/views/pay-error.html).

-When `allowSubmissionsWithoutPayment` is true, the user will also see a link which allows them to skip payment.
+When `allowSubmissionWithoutPayment` is true, the user will also see a link which allows them to skip payment.

 ## Recommendations